prathimacode-hub/Awesome_Python_Scripts/PyGamesScripts/Flames/README.md

 ## Detailed explanation of script, if needed

+I have first set the focus of the field of player 1 and created a background for the game.
+Added grid method is used for placing the widgets at respective positions.
+I have created a submit button and clear button. and created a while loop to get the result.

-I have added the comments wherever needed please do have a look over there . link : https://github.com/manognyaa/Awesome_Python_Scripts/blob/main/PyGamesScripts/Flames/Flames.py
+For more information, I have added the comments wherever needed please do have a look over there . link : https://github.com/manognyaa/Awesome_Python_Scripts/blob/main/PyGamesScripts/Flames/Flames.py
 ## Output
 I have shared the gif and images of how the game works, please do have a look.